Cost Audit: Definition

-The term Cost Audit means the examination of books of account and vouchers to ascertain their accuracy.
-The exact calculation of the cost of a product is called Cost Audit.
+In a cost audit, the books of account and vouchers are examined to evaluate their accuracy.
+The exact calculation of the cost of a product is called a cost audit.

-‘Audit‘ may be described as a systematic examination of the books, vouchers and records of a business to enable the auditor to satisfy himself and to report whether the accounts thereof are properly drawn up so as to exhibit a true and fair view of the state of affairs of the business.
+In the context of accounting, an audit is the systematic examination of the books, vouchers, and records of a business to enable the auditor to report whether the accounts are properly drawn up (i.e., so as to exhibit a true and fair view of the company’s state of affairs).

-The Institute of Cost & Works Accountants of India defines ‘cost audit‘ as “an audit of efficiency of minute details of expenditure While work is in progress and not a post-mortem examination.
-Financial audit is a ‘fait accompli’.
-Cost Audit is mainly a preventive measure, a guide for management policy and decision, in addition to being a barometer of performance”.
+The Institute of Cost & Works Accountants of India defines a cost audit as follows: “An audit of efficiency of minute details of expenditure … Cost audit is mainly a preventive measure, a guide for management policy and decision … and a barometer of performance.”

-According to Smith and Day, “By the term, ‘Cost-Audit’ is meant the detailed checking of the costing system, techniques and accounts to verify their correctness and to ensure adherence to the objective of cost accounting”.
+According to Smith and Day, a cost audit involves “detailed checking of the costing system, techniques, and accounts to verify their correctness and to ensure adherence to the objective of cost accounting.”

-On the basis of the analysis of the above definitions, it can be said that cost audit is the detailed checking as well as the verification of the correctness of costing techniques, systems and cost accounts.
-In any manufacturing concern or in a service organisation, it is generally felt necessary to compute the correct cost of or services so as to charge the customers correctly.
+Based on these definitions, cost audit refers to the detailed verification of the correctness of costing techniques, costing systems, and cost accounts.
+In any manufacturing or service firm, it is crucial to calculate the correct cost of services to charge customers.